prannoymulmi/aws_vagrant/README.md

 3. Navigate into "vagrant-run\vagrant-setup" then run ```vagrant up``` and afterwards ```vagrant ssh```

-#### Run the aws-configure.sh
-This must be done in the running vagrant machine.
-Check the Vagrant  [Vagrant Doc](vagrant-run/README.md) how to start vagrant.

-After a successful login one can call the AWS API, given that the person has the corresponding access to the resources.

 ### What we need & what we automated:
 * Terraform